-EMERGENCY SIRENS / SIGNALS GATHERING ALARM: When you hear a swooping siren, report to:
+EMERGENCY SIRENS / SIGNALS

+GATHERING ALARM: When you hear a swooping siren, report to:

-Hidden Valley: Upper Parade Field Camp Bell: Lower Parade Field
+Hidden Valley: Upper Parade Field Camp Bell: Stay with your program

 NON-GATHERING ALARM: When you hear single repeating tones, report to the nearest Program Area.
 Note: In the event another method of alarm is used to notify you, follow the directions of the Camp Staff.